-Whether you are a veteran or a veterans’ surviving spouse, our legal team at Krause Estate Planning & Elder Law Center is here to walk you through each phase of the application process to ensure your best interests are protected.
+Whether you are a veteran or a veterans’ surviving spouse, our elder law team at Krause Estate Planning & Elder Law Center is here to walk you through each phase of the application process to ensure your best interests are protected.
 Our Board-Certified estate planning law specialist can evaluate your situation and help you make an informed decision about how to proceed.

 Pursuit of Excellence